 And once again, it's largely built by the city's inhabitants.
 By us, for us.
 Just like in permanent cities.
 A central authority builds the basic infrastructure, and we build the rest.
 We just do it all as a gift rather than as commerce.

-City is not only more accurate than festival, it frames the event in our minds such that some of the ideals we value, like participation, communal effort, and civic responsibility (three of the 10 principles), are simply natural outgrowths of that framing.
+City is at least as accurate as festival as it frames the event in our minds such that some of the ideals we value, like participation, communal effort, and civic responsibility, are simply natural outgrowths of that framing.
 Of course you don't simply passively consume in a city - you live in it.
 Of course you want to work together with your community to make it a better place.
 And of course you care about the welfare of those around you.

-And yeah, I do get that calling it a temporary city might seem a little pretentious to some ears, but I think it's a far more accurate and meaningful term than festival for it, so that's what I use.
+And yeah, I do get that calling it a temporary city might seem a little pretentious to some ears, but I think it's a far more accurate and meaningful term than music festival for it (though just 'festival' is fine), so that's what I use.
 May the haters be forever afflicted with bros.

 **Some people claim the correct spelling of city in this context is actually c-u-l-t.
 It is difficult to dispute sometimes, and certainly I have friends who wonder why I won't shut the hell up about it already.

 Addendum: Reddit user 'theseekerofbacon' made a good point: "I would describe thinking of burning man as a giant rave/party is like going to a major city and only ever visiting the tourist locations.It's bright and flashy and the easiest to talk about, but it doesn't even cover a sliver of what the city has to offer."